matteosandrin/userscripts/README.md

 # Matteo's Userscripts

- * **WARNING**: All the scripts in this repository contain a `@downloadURL` tag which fetches new versions of the script periodically.
-If you prefer to turn this feature off, remove the `@downloadURL` tag after install.
+**WARNING**: All the scripts in this repository contain `@downloadURL` and `@updateURL` tags that fetch new versions of the script periodically.
+If you prefer to turn this feature off, remove the `@downloadURL` and `@updateURL` tags after install.\

- * To run any of the scripts in this repository, please install a userscript browser extension.
+To run any of the scripts in this repository, please install a userscript browser extension.
 The one I use is [Tampermonkey](https://chromewebstore.google.com/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo).

 ## cobalt-clicker ([install](https://raw.githubusercontent.com/matteosandrin/userscripts/main/cobalt-clicker.user.js))